TheImagingSource/tiscamera/doc/pages/gstreamer.rst

 Caps
 ****

-How to read caps
+How to Read Caps
 ----------------

-In general gstreamer capabilities have five fields that are used to describe the videoformat that is used.
+In general, GStreamer capabilities have five fields that are used to describe the video format.

 These are: